Table of Contents

 Prevention and Recovery from Social Engineering Attack

 - Restrict Access: While you are working in an organization remotely, you need to restrict access to only those who are needed to operate the system.
-Because when you restrict the access to your private network to just those members who are working remotely the chances of becoming attacked comes down.
+Because when you restrict the access to your private network to just those members who are working remotely, the chances of becoming attacked come down.

-- Two-Factor Authentication: Always use two-factor authentication in all the platforms you use to prevent your digital assets from any social engineering attacks.
+- Two-Factor Authentication: Always use two-factor authentication in all the platforms you used to prevent your digital assets from any social engineering attacks.

 - Don’t haste.
 Slow Down.
-Attackers will always want you to make decisions as quickly as possible.
-Because the more time you take to understand the more the chances of exposing the flaws reduce.
+Attackers will always want you to decide as quickly as possible.
+Because the more time you take to understand, the more the chances of exposing the flaws reduce.

 - Always Cross-Check: You always need to be super cautious of any messages from unknown sources.
-If the messages you received are from a trusted site you used before, or a company you know, or a service provider recently you just had a service from, do your research before engaging yourself to those messages.
-So to be sure, go to a search engine and look for the real company’s site, cross-check the email id and the phone number.
+If the messages you received are from a trusted site you used before, or a company you know, or a service provider recently you just had a service from, do your research before engaging yourself in those messages.
+So being sure, go to a search engine and look for the proper company’s site, cross-check the email id and the phone number.

-- Beware of disguises: If someone’s email or device is compromised then the attackers exploit the opportunity to turn the victim’s contact into their new victim.
-So, if you get an email or text message from one of your contacts which you are not expecting or you are not expecting with a link or an attachment, do check with the person before proceeding to those contents.
+- Beware of Disguises: If someone’s email or device is compromised, then the attackers exploit the opportunity to turn the victim’s contact into their new victim.
+So, if you get an email or text message from one of your contacts that you are not expecting or you are not expecting with a link or an attachment, check with the person before proceeding to those contents.

 - All that glitters is not gold.
-Do not download anything from a source you are not sure of.
-If you get an email from an untrusted or unknown source but giving you a download link offering you something for free don’t fall into the trap of social engineering.
-If you don’t know the sender just avoid downloading the contents.
-You also need to be careful when downloading any application on your mobile or pc.
-Because nowadays it’s very normal that attackers use some good value-added application to exploit a victim.
-From the surface, you may think that you are using a good application but attackers nowadays embed malicious codes and get access into your network or device and then finally take over your system.
+Download nothing from a source you are not sure of.
+If you get an email from an untrusted or unknown source that gives you a download link offering you something for free, don’t fall into the trap of social engineering.
+If you don’t know the sender, just avoid downloading the contents.
+You also need to be careful when downloading any application on your mobile or PC.
+Because nowadays it’s very normal, that attackers use some good value-added application to exploit a victim.
+From the surface, you may think that you are using a good application, but attackers nowadays embed malicious codes and get access into your network or device and then finally take over your system.

-- You haven’t won any Lottery!
-One of the most common social engineering is receiving an email from an unknown person, company, or group stating that you have won a foreign lottery or won a handsome amount of money from a survey, or a little donation for a charity then you can be sure that it’s a scam.
+- You have won no Lottery!
+One of the most common social engineerings is receiving an email from an unknown person, company, or group stating that you have won a foreign lottery or won a handsome amount of money from a survey, or a little donation for a charity it’s a scam.

 - Never share Personal Info Over the Phone.
 Always remember that if you get an email or text message asking for your personal and confidential data like your card number, pin, social security number, etc. then it is guaranteed to be a trap of social engineering.
 Delete any emails or messages that ask for your financial information or passwords.